 This F3 vaccination is the last kitten vaccination and should be given one month

 Adult Feline Vaccinations

-We recommend a yearly F3 vaccination for life to protect your cat from the above diseases.
+From 18 months of age, we recommend a yearly F3 vaccination for life to protect your cat from the above diseases.